Yura52/delu/docsrc/source/learn.rst

 -------------------

 Simply do :code:`import zero` and use what you need without accessing the submodules.
-For example, :code:`zero.evaluation` is the correct way to use the function, while :code:`zero.learning.evaluation` is not, because the structure of submodules is not stable yet.
+For example, :code:`zero.evaluation` is the correct way to access the function, while :code:`zero.learning.evaluation` is not, because the structure of submodules is not stable yet.